MichalKarbownik/falcon-docs/docs/getting-started/intro.md

 title: Introduction
 ---

 DEITY Falcon is a platform agnostic, stand-alone but modular library to be used to easily build decoupled PWA websites.
+[Check out the repository here](https://github.com/deity-io/falcon)

 ## Technologies inside